koke1997/bankarstvo/README.md

 ### **Where to Find the `errors.log` File**

 The `errors.log` file is located in the root directory of the repository.
 It contains details about the errors encountered during the GitHub Actions workflows.

+## **CI/CD Pipeline Improvements**

+The CI/CD pipeline has been improved to include automated deployment to staging and production environments.
+The updated pipeline ensures that the application is thoroughly tested and deployed seamlessly.

+### **Staging Deployment**

+The application is automatically deployed to the staging environment on every push to the `develop` branch.
+This allows for testing and validation of new features and changes before they are released to production.

+### **Production Deployment**

+The application is automatically deployed to the production environment on every push to the `main` branch.
+This ensures that the latest stable version of the application is always available to users.

+## **Additional Unit Tests and Integration Tests**

+To expand test coverage, additional unit tests and integration tests have been added.
+These tests ensure the reliability and stability of the application by covering various scenarios and edge cases.

+### **New Unit Tests**

+- `tests/test_deposit.py`
+- `tests/test_login (2).py`
+- `tests/test_pdf_handling.py`
+- `tests/test_accountdetails.py`
+- `tests/test_app_factory.py`
+- `tests/test_app.py`
+- `tests/test_balancecheck.py`
+- `tests/test_cli.py`
+- `tests/test_connection.py`
+- `tests/test_create_account.py`
+- `tests/test_crypto.py`
+- `tests/test_dashboard.py`
+- `tests/test_fundtransfer.py`
+- `tests/test_get_balance.py`
+- `tests/test_plot_diagram.py`

+## **Error Collection from GitHub Actions**

+This project includes a functionality to collect errors from GitHub Actions into a file named `errors.log`.
+This helps in tracking and resolving issues promptly.

+### **How Errors are Collected**

+Errors from GitHub Actions workflows are collected and appended to the `errors.log` file.
+This is done by adding a new step in the `.github/workflows/ci.yml` file and modifying the `check-failure` job in the `.github/workflows/pr_failure_issue.yml` file.

+### **Where to Find the `errors.log` File**

+The `errors.log` file is located in the root directory of the repository.
+It contains details about the errors encountered during the GitHub Actions workflows.